Skip to content

 CLI

-Fetches all prompts from the Promptly API and generates a promptly-env.d.ts TypeScript declaration file.
+Fetches all prompts and composers from the Promptly API and generates a promptly-env.d.ts TypeScript declaration file.
 The CLI automatically places the file in your src/types/ or types/ directory if one exists, otherwise it falls back to the project root.
 Use --output to override.

 Terminal window